googleapis/ruby-spanner-activerecord/examples/snippets/interleaved-tables/README.md

 Instances of these models can be used in the same way as any other association in ActiveRecord, but with a couple of inherent limitations:
 * It is not possible to change the parent record of a child record.
-Changing the singer of an album in the above example is for example not possible, as Cloud Spanner does not allow such an update.
+For instance, changing the singer of an album in the above example is impossible, as Cloud Spanner does not allow such an update.
 * It is not possible to de-reference a parent record by setting it to null.
 * It is only possible to delete a parent record with existing child records, if the child records are also deleted.
 This can be done by enabling ON DELETE CASCADE in Cloud Spanner, or by deleting the child records using ActiveRecord.